pedronachtigall/CodAn/README.md

 Ensure that all requirements are working properly.

+:warning: **Conda environment installation**

-:warning: If the user wants to install CodAn and all dependencies using [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html), follow the steps below:
+If the user wants to install CodAn and all dependencies using [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html), follow the steps below:
 - Create the environment:
     - ```conda create -n codan_env python=3.7 biopython perl perl-bioperl perl-mce blast```
 - Git clone the CodAn repository and add to your PATH: